 In this stage, you can expect the following:

-- Physically folding, cutting, and bounding any book materials.
+- Physically folding, cutting, and binding any book materials.

 - Trim, smooth, or round any business cards or marketing materials.